dotnet/AspNetCore.Docs/aspnetcore/performance/caching/response.md

 ## ResponseCache attribute

-The `ResponseCacheAttribute` specifies the parameters necessary for setting appropriate headers in response caching.
-See [ResponseCacheAttribute](/aspnet/core/api/microsoft.aspnetcore.mvc.responsecacheattribute) for a description of the parameters.
+The [ResponseCacheAttribute](/dotnet/api/Microsoft.AspNetCore.Mvc.ResponseCacheAttribute) specifies the parameters necessary for setting appropriate headers in response caching.

 > [!WARNING]
 > Disable caching for content that contains information for authenticated clients.
-Caching should only be enabled for content that doesn't change based on a user's identity or whether a user is logged in.
+Caching should only be enabled for content that doesn't change based on a user's identity or whether a user is signed in.

-`VaryByQueryKeys string[]` (requires ASP.NET Core 1.1 and higher): When set, the Response Caching Middleware varies the stored response by the values of the given list of query keys.
+[VaryByQueryKeys](/dotnet/api/microsoft.aspnetcore.mvc.responsecacheattribute.varybyquerykeys) varies the stored response by the values of the given list of query keys.
+When a single value of `*` is provided, the middleware varies responses by all request query string parameters. `VaryByQueryKeys` requires ASP.NET Core 1.1 or later.

 The Response Caching Middleware must be enabled to set the `VaryByQueryKeys` property; otherwise, a runtime exception is thrown.
-There's no corresponding HTTP header for the `VaryByQueryKeys` property.
-This property is an HTTP feature handled by the Response Caching Middleware.
+There isn't a corresponding HTTP header for the `VaryByQueryKeys` property.
+The property is an HTTP feature handled by the Response Caching Middleware.
 For the middleware to serve a cached response, the query string and query string value must match a previous request.
 For example, consider the sequence of requests and results shown in the following table.

 | Request                          | Result                   |
 | -------------------------------- | ------------------------ |